Neoclassical transport in strong gradient regions of large aspect ratio tokamaks: Transport equations and flux conditions

 In order to understand the appearance of a neoclassical particle flux, we analyse the parallel momentum equation \eqref{u Banana}.
 In edge transport barriers, measurements of the radial electric field have shown that in the pedestal $\partial \phi/\partial \psi>0$ and thus $\bar{u} >0$ \citep{McDermott09}.
 We assumed that in the pedestal $\bar{u} \sim 1$.
 However, at the boundary to the large turbulent transport region, where our model connects to the usual neoclassical regime of small gradients in density and temperature, $\bar{u} \ll 1$.
 Thus, we are looking for solutions with a growing positive $\bar{u} $ as one moves into the transport barrier.
 Importantly, if there is no parallel momentum input, the particle flux must decay to ensure that $\bar{u} $ grows, because it follows from \eqref{u Banana} that

 For $\bar{u} >0$ and $S >0$, the neoclassical particle flux $\bar{\Gamma}$ decreases and is even smaller inside a transport barrier than outside when $\bar{\gamma}=0$.

 We argued in section \ref{sec:phase_space} that at the inner edge of a transport barrier there is a region of large turbulent transport and small collisional transport whereas in the transport barrier, we find a region of low turbulence.
 In order to keep up the same total flux, the neoclassical fluxes must increase and pick up the decreasing turbulent fluxes (see figure \ref{fig: CoreEdge}).
 However, this initial picture is too simple as it disagrees with our analysis of the decreasing particle flux.
 One option to solve the contradiction is that the particle flux is still carried by turbulence because the neoclassical fluxes never pick up the turbulent contribution.
 There must be enough turbulence in the transport barrier to carry the entire particle flux -- recall that at this point we are only discussing the particle flux and not the energy flux.
 So even if the entire particle flux is carried by turbulence, the energy flux could still be neoclassical (see figure \ref{fig:CoreEdgeOpts}a).
 The second option is that the particle flux is truly neoclassical in the transport barrier, but turbulence or impurities supply the necessary parallel momentum source $\gamma$ so that \eqref{Gamma for gamma0} is not valid.
 Somehow, and we can not specify at this point how exactly, turbulence or impurities interact with neoclassical transport and appear as a source of parallel momentum (see figure \ref{fig:CoreEdgeOpts}b).
 The difference between the two options is that in the first picture, the neoclassical particle flux is close to zero whereas in the second picture the particle flux is in large part neoclassical because turbulence or impurities produce $\bar{\gamma}$.
-It is also worth pointing out that $\bar{\Gamma}$ and $\bar{\gamma}$ are necessarily of opposite sign if $\abs{\bar{\Gamma}}$ grows as one moves into the transport barrier.
-An outwards neoclassical ion particle flux requires a negative parallel momentum injection.
+This picture is consistent with previous results by \cite{landreman12} about the necessity of sources for non-zero steady state transport in the edge.
+Without the source, no ion neoclassical particle flux develops in the pedestal.
+The neoclassical ion particle flux is larger than the electron particle flux by order \textit{O}$(\sqrt{m/m_e})$.
+Unlike in the weak gradient region, where intrinsic ambipolarity prevents different sizes of electron and ion particle fluxes, the neoclassical ion particle flux in the strong gradient region can be significantly larger than the neoclassical electron particle flux in the presence of sources if the total particle fluxes which include both the turbulent and neoclassical parts obey ambipolarity.
+Intrinsic ambipolarity \citep{ sugama98, parra09, calvo12} does not hold in the strong gradient limit where gradient length scales are of the order of $\rho_p$.